IIIF/cookbook-recipes/recipe/0154-geo-extension/index.md

 ---

 ### Use Case
-You have a photograph of the Lacoon bronze.
-You would like to show the location of the bronze as a Point on a web mapping platform.
+You have a photograph of the Laocoön bronze and you would like to show the current location of the bronze as a Point on a web mapping platform.
 This is possible using the `navPlace` property.

 ### Implementation Notes